 Those returning to the site after a certain interlude may notice that it has been dragged (kicking and screaming!) into the 21st century.
 Web development has changed tremendously since I started the site over 20 years ago, and I finally made the time to update it, also adding photographs.
 There is still much to do.

 A calendar of upcoming forest pathology meetings is in the sidebar on the home page and in the blog and fora.
-If you have an event you would like to see listed there, please contact me.
+If you have an event you would like to see listed there, please contact me at .

 Any comments you have about the design or content of these pages will be gladly received.
 Should more words be defined in the popup boxes (see below)?
 Should additional websites be linked?
 New references listed?
-Please email me at .
+Please email me.